prometheus/mysqld_exporter/README.md

-web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information.
+web.listen-address                         | Address to listen on for web interface and telemetry. web.telemetry-path                         | Path under which to expose metrics. version                                    | Print the version information. export-multi-hosts                         | Enable multi exporter mode.
+Useful in monitoring MySQL deployments in cloud like RDS. config-multi-hosts                         | Path to the ini file used in multi exporter mode

 ### Setting the MySQL server's data source name